Tye Tribbett

-Thomas Tyrone "Tye" Tribbett (born January 26, 1976) is an American gospel music singer, songwriter and keyboardist.
-He is a choir director and founder of the Grammy-nominated and Stellar Award-winning gospel group Tye Tribbett & G.A. (short for 'Greater Anointing.')
+Thomas Tyrone "Tye" Tribbett (born January 26, 1976) is an American gospel music songwriter, composer, producer, singer, and multi-instrumental musician.
+Tye Tribbett is best known for his blending in various subgenres in Gospel Music, which each aim and vision of his music serving the specific era it is in.
+He is also best known for serving the role of choir director and founder of the Grammy-nominated and Stellar Award-winning gospel choir Tye Tribbett & G.A. (short for 'Greater Anointing.'), during the 1990s and the 2000s.

 Biography

 Early life

 Tribbett was born on January 26, 1976, in Camden, New Jersey.
 He was raised in Apostolic Pentecostal El Bethel church in Camden, New Jersey.
-His father is Bishop Thomas Tyrone Tribbett, a former pastor, and his mother is Neicy Tribbett, a minister as well as a disc jockey in the Philadelphia and New York area.
+His parents were Bishop Thomas Tyrone Tribbett and Neicy Tribbett, who both serve roles in churches, as well as Neicy Tribbett being a disc jockey in the Philadelphia and New York area.

-He learned how to play keys when he was 5 years old and grew up playing keys in his church.
+Tye Tribbett learned how to play keys when he was 5 years old and grew up playing keys in his church.
 During his teenage years, he played piano for various community choirs including Steve Middleton and the Tri-State Mass Choir and the Edwin Hawkins Music & Arts Seminar.